-- Demonstrates understanding of the concepts that comprise the management of collections of data or objects, including selection, evaluation, organization, and preservation - Apply collection management principles for both physical and digital content.
+- Demonstrates understanding of the concepts that comprise the management of collections of data or objects, including selection, evaluation, organization, and preservation - Addresses the application of collectionmanagement principles for both physical and digital content.

-Core Competency G: demonstrate understanding of basic principles and standards involved in organizing information such as classification and controlled vocabulary systems, cataloging systems, metadata schemas or other systems for making information accessible to a particular clientele.
+Core Competency G: Demonstrate understanding of basic principles and standards involved in organizing information such as classification and controlled vocabulary systems, cataloging systems, metadata schemas or other systems for making information accessible to a particular clientele.

-- Shows knowledge and application of official standards for organizing a particular kind of information - Demonstrates knowledge of basic principles, de facto standards, and best practices for organizing information in physical and virtual environments - Applies standards and principles to make information accessible
+- Shows knowledge and application of official standards for organizing a particular kind of information - Demonstrates knowledge of basic principles, de facto standards, and best practices for organizing information in physical and virtual environments - Applies standards and principles to make information accessible.

-Core Competency H: demonstrate proficiency in identifying, using, and evaluating current and emerging information and communication technologies.
+Core Competency H: Demonstrate proficiency in identifying, using, and evaluating current and emerging information and communication technologies.